KevinFrantz/coding-challenge-online-shop/README.md

 The start.sh file needs docker and docker-compose.

 ### access
-If you started the application you can run access it with a browser on <a href="http://localhost:8100/">localhost:8100</a>.
+If you started the application you can access it with a browser on <a href="http://localhost:8100/">localhost:8100</a>.

 ## test
 To run the tests execute: